ISUgenomics/bioinformatics-workbook/dataWrangling/R/visualize-gaps-in-genomes.md

 ## Plots

-### Gap distribution per line to visualize how big and how frequent gaps are in the genome.
+### Gaps per maize line

+Distribution of gaps per line to visualize how big and how frequent gaps are in the assemblies.
 Now the files are created, in the R terminal, run these commands.

 ```r
 size=read.table("B73-size.txt", header=TRUE)